silviyahristova/handyfix/README.md

 + [GitHub](https://github.com/)
     + used as a repository and to host the full project.
 + [GitPod](https://www.gitpod.io/)
-    + used IDE to develop the a whole site.
+    + used IDE to develop the website.
 + [Figma](https://www.figma.com/)
     + used to create the wireframes and design layout for the project.
 + [Canva](https://www.canva.com/)